Routing

 Route middleware

-You can define a middleware on a route by calling the route.use method.
+You can define a middleware on a route by chaining the use() method.
 The method accepts an inline callback or a reference to a named middleware.

 Following is a minimal example of defining a route middleware.
 We recommend reading the dedicated guide on middleware to explore all the available options and the execution flow of middleware.